Go Ad-Free

 A new study finds no increased risk of attention deficit hyperactivity disorder or autism in babies born to women taking antidepressants during pregnancy.

 When women are pregnant, they frequently worry that something they swallow will harm the developing baby.
-Previous studies have suggested that mothers who take antidepressants during pregnancy might have infants with attention deficit hyperactivity disorder or even autism.
+The debate about antidepressants during pregnancy has been going on a long time.
+Now, an FDA panel meeting has added to expectant mothers’ anxieties.
+The dilemma has been that untreated depression during pregnancy puts both mother and fetus at risk.
+Yet some previous studies suggested that taking SSRI antidepressants during pregnancy might put babies at risk for attention deficit hyperactivity disorder or even autism.

 The data included all live births in Sweden between 1996 and 2012, more than 1.5 million youngsters.
 The researchers compared the infants born to mothers who took antidepressants during pregnancy to siblings born after a pregnancy that did not include antidepressants.

 The investigators found just one complication: a 30 percent increased risk of premature birth.
-Premature birth is not very common.
-Consequently, a 30 percent increase in relative risk does not affect a large number of deliveries.
+At that time, premature birth was not very common in Sweden.
+Consequently, a 30 percent increase in relative risk did not affect a large number of deliveries.

 “Among offspring born in Sweden, after accounting for confounding factors, first-trimester exposure to antidepressants, compared with no exposure, was associated with a small increased risk of preterm birth but no increased risk of small for gestational age, autism spectrum disorder, or attention-deficit/hyperactivity disorder.”